home-assistant/data.home-assistant/docs/data_states.md

 All states are stored in the database in a table named `states`.

-The difference between `last_changed` and `last_updated` is that `last_changed` only updates when the `state` value was changed while `last_updated` is updated on every state change.
+The difference between `last_changed` and `last_updated` is that `last_changed` only updates when the `state` value was changed while `last_updated` is updated on any change to the state, even if that included just attributes.
 Example: if a light turns on, the state changes from `off` to `on`, so both `last_updated` and `last_changed` will update.
 If a light changes color from red to blue, only the state attributes change.
 In this case only `last_updated` will change.
 By distinguishing between these two values, we can easily identify how long a light has been on and how long it has been on the current color/brightness.

 | Field             | Type                                                                      |
 | ----------------- | ------------------------------------------------------------------------- |